Coping With Panic Attacks

-Even if someone knows that what they're going through is a panic attack, and that they're not in any danger of dying, they're still often thrown for a loop by how scary and unpleasant one actually is.
-They may still worry that they're going to have a nervous breakdown or lose their mind.
-Basically, during the first panic attack or two people often take the experience at face value and are scared in the moment by what they think it means.
+Even if someone knows that what they're going through is a panic attack, and that they're not in any danger of dying, they're still often thrown for a loop by how scary and unpleasant one actually feels.
+They may still worry they're going to have a nervous breakdown or lose their mind.
+Basically, during the first panic attack or two people often take what's happening at face value and are scared in the moment by what they think it all means.

 What tends to happen with subsequent episodes is that the fear shifts to having another panic attack itself.
 People develop a fear of fear.
-After the first attack or so a person will probably learn what it is that actually happened to them, and realize they weren't having a heart attack or whatnot.
-Still, the experience was horrible and now they're on edge out about it happening again.
+After the first attack or two people usually learn what it is that actually happened to them, and realize they weren't having a heart attack or whatnot.
+Still, the episode felt horrible and now they're on edge out about it happening again.

-They may become very anxious when they're put in the situation where they first had a panic attack.
+They may become very anxious when they're in the situation where they first had a panic attack.
 Whenever they get nervous they start to wonder if another attack is imminent.
-They may start to steer clear of situations where they'd be 'trapped' or embarrassed if they panicked (e.g., subways, crowded movie theaters, certain social situations).
+They may start to steer clear of settings where they'd be "trapped" or embarrassed if they panicked (e.g., subways, crowded restaurants, driving in heavy traffic).
 They begin to pay really close attention to their bodily sensations.
 If their heart beats a little bit fast or they feel out of breath for a few seconds they may worry if another attack is starting.

 The vicious cycle at the heart of panic attacks

 Panic attacks start with some initial physical symptoms.
-For the attack to progress the person has to interpret those initial symptoms as a very bad thing.
+For the attack to progress someone has to interpret those early sensations as a very bad thing.
 When they do this they get even more scared, which makes their symptoms even worse, which makes them more anxious.
-Things spiral out of control until full panic is achieved.
+Things quickly spiral out of control until full panic is achieved.